This sheltered harbour is the gateway to the Poor Knights Marine Reserve and the white-sand beaches of the Tutukaka Coast.

 Located east of Whangarei, the Tutukaka Coast was rated as one of the top coastal destinations on the planet by National Geographic Traveller.
 It's a detour you won’t want to miss on your journey north.

-Next stop is Matapouri, a beautiful horseshoe-shaped bay that’s perfect for swimming (even in winter, if you’re wearing a wetsuit).
+Explore the world-famous beaches, Matapouri, Whale Bay and Sandy Bay.
+The coastline was rated one of the top three coastlines in the world by National Geographic Traveller.
+Matapouri, a beautiful horseshoe-shaped bay that’s perfect for swimming (even in winter, if you’re wearing a wetsuit).
 There are plenty of beach houses in this area; if you want to rent one, talk to a local real estate company.

 Just up the hill from Matapouri is the track to Whale Bay.
 Fringed by large pohutukawa trees, this sheltered beach is both beautiful and peaceful.
 Getting there along the walking track is half the fun.
 Beyond Whale Bay, the beaches are more open to the ocean.
 Sandy Bay is a much-loved surfing spot when conditions are right.